Skip to main content

 Private nodes

-THe following tenancy models use individual nodes that are joined one by one to the vCluster.
+The following tenancy models use individual nodes that are joined to the vCluster.
 Each node can only be used by one virtual cluster.
 One benefit of using private nodes is that vCluster can automatically manage the lifecycle of the worker nodes.

 Worker node comparison